Retrospective ideas agile

 The formats will bring out the creative veins of your team – and definitely maximize the likelihood of one: Valuable Action Items.
 Let's start with some hints and tips before diving deeper into our fun retro ideas.

-Retrospective Scrum meeting: A few hints before we start🚦
+Sprint Retrospective Meeting: A few hints before we start🚦

-If you don't have any experience with agile retrospectives or with retro ideas, you can read through our short and crisp guide: Retrospectives – Everything you need to know.
+If you don't have any experience with agile retrospectives or with retro templates, you can read through our short and crisp guide: Retrospectives – Everything you need to know.

 Good to know: Typically, a Scrum retrospective lasts between 45 (up to 5 team members) and 90 minutes (up to 12 team members).
 If possible, you should plan for even more time.
 In any case, in each of the retrospective phases you should actively practice timeboxing.
 If you are not familiar with these, you can learn more about them here: The 5 phases of a retrospective.
-If you often have problems with timeboxing, here are some tips for you: A brief retrospective.
+If you often have problems with timeboxing, here are some tips for you: How to conduct a short retrospective.

 Given this tight schedule, you should definitely make sure to have your retro format and retrospective meeting notes well prepared - find some help for that below.